1996 United States presidential election: Results

 This is the most recent election in which a candidate got 70% or more of the electoral vote.
 As of 2024, this remains the last time that the states of Kentucky, Louisiana, West Virginia, Arkansas, Missouri, and Tennessee were carried by a Democratic presidential nominee.
 This was the last election where Arizona voted Democratic until 2020, and Florida, Nevada, and Ohio until 2008.
 Five states switched party predominance in 1996 with their presidential voting: Montana, Colorado, and Georgia were flipped by Senator Dole, while Florida and Arizona were flipped by President Clinton.
 Having carried Georgia in 1992 and Arizona in 1996, Clinton was the last Democrat to win those two states until 2020.
 This is also the most recent time a third-party candidate finished with over 5% of the vote nationwide.
 This is the last time a Democratic president was re-elected with a higher share of the electoral or popular vote, while also being the last time when an incumbent Democratic candidate would flip any states (Arizona, and Florida in this instance) which they failed to win in their previous election bid.
 Since Dole was the losing vice presidential candidate in 1976, Dole's loss makes him the only person in U.S. history to lose elections for both the vice presidency and the presidency while serving in neither office.
-This was the first presidential election since 1944 in which an incumbent Democratic president won a second full term in office.
+This was the first presidential election since 1944 in which an incumbent Democratic president won re-election after serving a full term in office.
 It is the most recent election in which the Democratic presidential nominee never served as a senator.
-This is also the only presidential election between 1980 and 2004 in which a Bush did not appear on the Republican ticket, the last winning Democratic ticket that did not have Joe Biden on it, and the most recent election when the Republican candidate would win fewer than 20 states.
+This is also the only presidential election between 1980 and 2004 in which a Bush did not appear on the Republican ticket, the last presidential election until Hillary in 2016 to have a Clinton on the Democratic ticket, the last winning Democratic ticket that did not have Joe Biden on it, and the most recent election when the Republican nominee would win fewer than 20 states.
 It also has the lowest voter turnout since 1980, when the statistic began being measured across the voting-eligible population rather than the voting-age population.